Healthy Mashed Sweet Potatoes

 You can store leftover mashed potatoes in an airtight container in the refrigerator up to 3 days.
 Warm them in a pot over low heat.
 Stir them while you reheat them.
 It’s best to warm them gradually.

-You can freeze mashed potatoes if you want to save them longer.
+You can freeze mashed potatoes if you want to save them longer, up to 1 month.
 Let the potatoes cool to room temperature before putting them in a freezer-safe container.
+Use a bag if you can and press them flat to remove any air bubbles.
 Let the mash thaw before warming.
 Reheat in a medium saucepan over low heat, stirring occasionally.

 Recipe Tips